The Ride

 Whether attempting the 100-mile, 62-mile, 50-mile or 25-mile routes, the Peninsula Century ride will be an incredible experience for riders of all abilities.

 The 100-mile route contains 2,871 feet of elevation with multiple climbs.
-The 25-mile route takes riders on a flatter, easier route through the center of the peninsula.
+The 25-mile route takes riders on a flatter, easier route through the center of the peninsula, while the 62-mile and 50-mile routes offer something in-between.

 Planned by avid cyclists who know Door County better than anyone else, the ride is capped at 1,000 riders to ensure the best experience possible.